Army Basic Training Start Dates 2024: What You Need to Know Before You Ship Out

 5. Receive your ship date to Basic Training

-• Initial uniform and gear issue
+• Receiving your initial uniform and gear

 • Haircuts and basic orientation